tejohnso/dictionary-filter/README.md

 ### Overview

-FDIC will read STDIN and output newline delimited words to stdout if they are contained in ~/.config/fdic/dict.txt
+FDIC will read STDIN and output newline delimited words to stdout if they are contained in a dictionary file at *~/.config/fdic/dict.txt*

+Alternatively, the dictionary can be specified on the command line `./fdic word1 word2 word3`

 Basic punctuation should be filtered from the input if they are not in the dictionary.